International Program

 International Organizations

-EM also supports the U.S. State Department-sponsored Joint Standing Committee on Nuclear Energy Cooperation (JSCNEC), which provides the U.S. and partner countries with an opportunity to exchange information on nuclear policy and environmental remediation.
+EM works with the International Atomic Energy Agency (IAEA), and the Nuclear Energy Agency among others.
+EM also supports the U.S. State Department sponsored Joint Standing Committee on Nuclear Energy Cooperation, which provides the U.S. and partner countries with an opportunity to exchange information on nuclear policy and environmental remediation.

 United Kingdom

-Under a Statement of Intent (SOI), leaders from EM and the United Kingdom's (U.K.) Nuclear Decommissioning Authority National Nuclear Laboratory (NDA/NNL) collaborate throughout the year to discuss program management, technical challenges, and technology capabilities needed to address the shared decommissioning challenges.
+Under a Statement of Intent (SOI), leaders from EM and the United Kingdom's (U.K.) Nuclear Decommissioning Authority (NDA) and the National Nuclear Laboratory (NNL) collaborate throughout the year to discuss program management, technical challenges, and technology capabilities needed to address the shared decommissioning challenges.
 The SOI has also resulted in informational exchanges focused on best practice and benchmarking activities related to materials management, startup and commissioning approaches, deactivation and decommissioning (D&D), tank waste sludge management, and waste treatment/disposal.

 Canada

-Atomic Energy of Canada Limited (AECL) and EM are also facing similar issues across their sites, including aging infrastructure, nuclear materials disposal and decommissioning.
+EM collaborates with the Atomic Energy of Canada Limited (AECL) and Canadian Nuclear Laboratories (CNL) on radioactive waste management, decommissioning, and environmental restoration.
 Some of EM’s mission critical infrastructure is decaying rapidly and needs to be maintained and upgraded while other infrastructures need to be maintained in a safe state prior to D&D.

 In March 2020, EM, NDA, and AECL signed a Trilateral Agreement to further extend the international collaboration and create additional opportunities for leveraging of funding, exchange of personnel, and joint program reviews.

-• In Situ Decommissioning as a viable approach for safe, accelerated, and cost-effective remediation of nuclear facilities;
+• The three countries continue collaborating on: In Situ Decommissioning as a viable approach for safe, accelerated, and cost-effective remediation of nuclear facilities;

 • Best practices on design, construction, and operation of near surface disposal facilities;

-• Benchmark approaches to effective management and investment in infrastructure upgrades, repairs, and maintenance;
+• Benchmarking approaches to effective management and investment in infrastructure upgrades, repairs, and maintenance;

 • Decommissioning of nuclear legacy clean-up sites in a sustainable manner through activities such as incentivizing the supply chain, ensuring socioeconomic benefit to communities, and achieving carbon net zero by 2050;